-A mortgage note is a type of promissory note used specifically in mortgage loans.
-Promissory notes are a part of every loan and when used as part of a home loan are referred to as mortgage notes.
-Essentially, it’s a glorified “IOU.”
-Included in it will be the specifics of the loan such as:
+A mortgage note is a promissory letter explicitly used in mortgage loans.
+Promissory notes are a part of every loan and are referred to as mortgage notes when used as part of a home loan.
+Mostly, it’s a glorified “IOU.”
+Included in it will be the specifics of the loan, such as:

-As part of a home loan, you’ll be pledging the property as security for the money you’re borrowing.
-If you can’t meet the terms of the loan by keeping up with regular payments the lender has the right to file for foreclosure.
+As part of a home loan, you’ll be pledging the property as security for your borrowing money.
+If you can’t meet the loan terms by keeping up with regular payments, the lender has the right to file for foreclosure.
 If there are any disputes with your lender, the mortgage note will allow you to clarify any details.
 Thus, acting as a safeguard against unscrupulous lenders.

 This happens more times than you’d think, and it can even occur several times during the life of a loan.
-Mortgage notes are very liquid assets, meaning they can be quickly sold and converted into cash.
-Banks will often bundle mortgages together and sell them to investment companies for a lump sum through the secondary mortgage industry.
-Sales like this are common as they create “liquidity” in the market and allow lenders to create more mortgages by passing on yours.
+Mortgage notes are liquid assets that can be sold and converted into cash.
+Banks often bundle mortgages and sell them to investment companies for a lump sum through the secondary mortgage industry.
+Sales like this are common as they create “liquidity” in the market and allow lenders to make more mortgages by passing on yours.

 The secondary mortgage industry isn’t closed to anyone outside banks or private lending companies.
 Investing in mortgage notes is available to everyone and provides an easy way into real estate investment without buying property.
-You can easily purchase mortgage notes through mortgage note brokerages (hundreds can be found online).
-They can even be bought in shares through real estate investment trusts.
+You can easily purchase mortgage notes through mortgage note brokerages (you can find hundreds online).
+They can even buy shares through real estate investment trusts.

-However, their worth as an investment is dependent on the borrower keeping up with their payments.
-You’ll mostly be acting as a bank and have to assume the same responsibilities and risks that a bank does.
-If things start to look uncertain or you just need a quick infusion of cash, you can always sell on your investment to another buyer.
-Make sure to do plenty of research before trying an investment venture like this.
+However, their investment worth depends on the borrower keeping up with their payments.
+You’ll primarily be acting as a bank and have to assume the same responsibilities and risks that a bank does.
+If things look uncertain or need a quick cash infusion, you can always sell your investment to another buyer.
+Do plenty of research before trying an investment venture like this.